 But there is a caveat there that we need to talk about so that you do them the right way.
 Spoiler: the way you do them during pregnancy will be a little bit different than you’re used to doing them when you aren’t pregnant.
 Don’t worry; I’m going to explain everything so you know exactly what to do, what not to do and why it matters.

 How Do You Do Kegels When You Are Pregnant?

 One of the important pieces to understand is that In pregnancy, what’s happening anatomically is that our uterus is growing up and then out in front of us.
 From a mechanical perspective, that shifts the center of gravity, which we try to accommodate with different positioning of our pelvis.
-We need pelvic floor muscles that can respond to those changes and kegels are important for developing that level of responsiveness.
+We need pelvic floor muscles that can respond to those changes, and kegels are important for developing that level of responsiveness.

 We also have an ever-increasing load on the pelvic floor as the baby grows bigger and bigger inside you.
 That’s why we want to have pelvic floor muscles that are strong.
 We need to have pelvic floor muscles that can withstand that ever-increasing load.

 We also want pelvic floor muscles that are supple and that can release tension.
 We want them to be able to find ease, surrender and relax as well.
-We don’t want those muscles to be too tight and so we need to be sure to account for that in our exercises.
+We don’t want those muscles to be too tight, and so we need to be sure to account for that in our exercises.

-That need for strong, supple muscles is why kegels in pregnancy are so important for pregnant women to do.
+That need for strong, and supple muscles is why kegels in pregnancy are so important for pregnant women to do.
 Kegel exercise for pregnancy will help keep those muscles strong and able to withstand all of those changes that are happening with a growing baby and shifting demands on your pelvic floor.

 How Can Kegels Improve My Birth Experience?